-- Position the machine on a flat and level surface. - Move the throttle lever to the idle position. - Move the motion control levers to the neutral position. - Engage the parking brake. - Move the engine ignition switch to the "OFF" position.
+- Position the machine on a flat and level surface. - Completely release the throttle lever. - Move the transmission lever to the neutral (N) position. - Move the engine ignition switch to the "OFF" position. - Squeeze the throttle lever to start the machine rolling forward. - Slide the gate lever to the OPEN position. - To stop the spreading operation, slide the gate lever to the CLOSED position, release the throttle lever, and depress the brake pedal.